-Project Summaries
+Project Summaries#

 Summaries and links for the most relevant projects in the space of Python installation and packaging.

-PyPA Projects
+PyPA Projects#

 bandersnatch is a PyPI mirroring client designed to efficiently create a complete mirror of the contents of PyPI.
 Organizations thus save bandwidth and latency on package downloads (especially in the context of automated tests) and to prevent heavily loading PyPI’s Content Delivery Network (CDN).
+Files can be served from a local directory or AWS S3.

 Docs | Issues | GitHub | PyPI